Azure/iot-edge-virtual-kubelet-provider/README.md

 The components provided by this project are depicted in the blue boxes in the diagram above.
 An IoT Edge provider container is spawned alongside the virtual kubelet container in the same pod.
 This pod instantiates the IoT Edge Connector virtual node.

-The IoT Edge provider handles the kubelet API calls forwared to it by the virtual kubelet.
-It talks to the Azure IoT hub using the Azure IoT SDKs to submit an equivalent container specification in the form of a edge deployment manifest.
+The IoT Edge provider handles *kubelet* API calls forwarded by the virtual kubelet.
+It talks to the Azure IoT hub using the Azure IoT SDKs to submit an equivalent container specification in form of an [IoT Edge deployment manifest](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-monitor).

 Kubernetes pod annotations and configmaps are used to encode IoT Edge specific information like module routes and device selector query.